RxssA/DigitalRainCpp/index.md

 ```
 The startRainSimulation function runs an infinite loop where it repeatedly:
 Selects a character set for the rain animation.
-Selects the rain color attributes.
+Selects the rain colour attributes.
 Calls runRainAnimation to start the animation with the chosen settings.
 It continuously restarts after each animation session.
 ```cpp